Independent record label: 2000s: Hip hop and R&B

-MF DOOM, one of the pioneering artists of the underground hip hop scene, whose success helped bring attention to independent hip hop releases and influenced many musicians.
+MF Doom, one of the pioneering artists of the underground hip hop scene, whose success helped bring attention to independent hip hop releases and influenced many musicians.

-In 2001, Daptone Records records would be founded in New York, a funk and soul label known for Sharon Jones, Charles Bradley and a lot of the musicians who would appear on Amy Winehouse's Back to Black album in 2006.
+In 2001, Daptone Records was founded in New York, a funk and soul label known for Sharon Jones, Charles Bradley and many of the musicians who would appear on Amy Winehouse's Back to Black album in 2006.
 As the indie hip hop or underground hip hop scene began to grow, so did the attraction of creating independent labels for the genre.
-MF Doom and Madlib's collab album Madvillainy sold over 150,000 copies, making it Stones Throw Records highest selling underground album.
+MF Doom and Madlib's album Madvillainy sold over 150,000 copies, making it Stones Throw Records' highest-selling underground album.

 In 2004, Telstar Records went bankrupt in the UK after giving Victoria Beckham a £1.5 million record deal.
-Like Savage Records a decade earlier Telstar did not stick to their niche (they started off as a compilations label - similar to Ronco and K-Tel - before signing children's TV stars and dance acts to their XSRhythm and Multiply labels) and tried to operate in a similar marketplace to their compilations partner, the original BMG company.
+Like Savage Records a decade earlier Telstar did not stick to their niche (they started off as a compilations label, similar to Ronco and K-Tel, before signing children's TV stars and dance acts to their XSRhythm and Multiply labels) and tried to operate in a similar marketplace to their compilations partner, the original BMG company.